ibm-cloud-docs/codeengine/appdeploy-update.md

     * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open its application page.
-2. From the application page, you can view information about the running instances of your application and its revisions, configuration details, and controls for the visibility of the endpoints of your application for receiving requests.
-Click the name of the application revision that you want to work with to open the configuration summary for the revision.
+2. From the application page, you can view information about the running instances of your application and its revisions and configuration details.
+Click the name of the application revision that you want to work with to open the configuration summary for that revision.
+Or, you can click the **Configuration** tab to open the configuration summary for the latest application revision.
 3. Click **Edit and create new revision** to make changes to the app configuration.
 4. Click **Environment variables**.
-5. Click **Add environment variable** and enter `TARGET` for name and `Stranger` for value.
+5. Click **Add environment variable**.
+Define this environment variable as a literal value.
+Enter `TARGET` for name and `Stranger` for value.
 Click **Done**.
 6. Click **Save and create** to save your change and deploy the application revision.
-7. After the application status changes to **Ready**, you can test the application revision by clicking **Send request**.
-To see the running application, click **Open application URL**. `Hello Stranger` is displayed.
+7. After the application status changes to **Ready**, you can test the application revision.
+Click **Test application** and then click **Send request** in the Test application pane.
+To open the application in a web page, click **Application URL**. `Hello Stranger` is displayed.

+In this example, you updated environment variables for an app.
+You can also update other configuration settings for your app, including referencing a [different image](/docs/codeengine?topic=codeengine-#update-app-crimage-console) or [different image build](/docs/codeengine?topic=codeengine-#update-app-source-console) from the **Code** tab.
+From the **Runtime** tab, you can update [memory](/docs/codeengine?topic=codeengine-#mem-cpu-combo) and [application scaling](/docs/codeengine?topic=codeengine-#app-scale) settings for your app.
+From the **Environment variables** tab, you can add or update [environment variables](/docs/codeengine?topic=codeengine-#envvar) for your app.
+From the **Command** tab, you can add or update [command and arguments](/docs/codeengine?topic=codeengine-#cmd-args) to override settings within your container image.

 ## Updating your app with the CLI